GaryHostt/rock-paper-scissors/MCP_SETUP.md

 ## 📋 What is MCP?

-Model Context Protocol (MCP) allows Claude to interact directly with external applications.
-By setting up this game as an MCP server, Claude can play Rock Paper Scissors programmatically via the `/mcp/play` API endpoint.
+Model Context Protocol (MCP) is a standardized protocol that allows Claude to discover and use tools.
+This implementation provides two tools:
+- `play_rps` - Play a game of Rock Paper Scissors
+- `get_stats` - Get current game statistics

+The MCP server communicates via stdio (standard input/output) using JSON-RPC messages, allowing Claude to interact with the game programmatically.

 ## 🚀 Quick Setup